boltops-tools/kubes/docs/_docs/dsl/resources/network_policy.md

 ## Example 2

-If you need more control over the ingress selectors you can use the from method.
-He's an example:
+If you need more control over the ingress selectors, you can use the `from` method.
+Here's an example:

 .kubes/resources/web/network_policy.rb